nhreimer/nxvfxvst/Readme.md

 ### Feature Roadmap

 * Save and load to/from files instead of copy/paste
-* Multichannel support
-* Support for different triggers on user-specified midi notes
 * Add parameters for VST3 for automation
 * Add OS support for Linux and Mac
 * More VFX, more particles, more particle modifiers!